AdaCore/ada_coding_standards/source/guidelines/concurrency/con02_use_the_jorvik_profile.rst

 Jorvik also replaces restriction Simple_Barriers with Pure_Barriers (a weaker requirement than Simple_Barriers).

-"""""""
-Notes
-"""""""

-The Ada builder will detect violations.
-GNATcheck can also detect violations.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""